 - Reduce the sugar by ¼ cup (or more!)

 - Use 100% white whole wheat flour OR

 - Use coconut oil or melted butter (I used half homemade applesauce, half coconut oil and butter mixed.
 It was just that kind of day, running out of everything!)

-- Add the walnuts – so tasty and full of omega-3s!
+- Add the walnuts (use the code STEWARDSHIP for 10% off at that site!) – so tasty and full of omega-3s!